 When you’re choosing a vacuum for an older parent or anyone with reduced strength or mobility, the goal isn’t to chase fancy specs—it’s to make everyday cleaning genuinely easier.

 This checklist focuses on features that actually reduce strain, minimise bending, and keep the experience safe and straightforward.
+Whether you’re comparing a robot cleaner or a lightweight cordless vacuum, these are the details that matter most in daily use.

 1. A weight of 3 kg or less